cloudfoundry/cf-mysql-release/docs/proxy.md

 The current proxy implementation is [Switchboard](https://github.com/pivotal-cf-experimental/switchboard).
 It proxies TCP connections between the client and nodes of the MariaDB Galera Cluster.
 Preferably, all connections should be routed to a single node; when that node fails the proxy should fail over to a different node.
 The proxy is configured to behave in this manner out of the box.

 It should be noted that in the current configuration, it is only guaranteed that a **single** proxy node will behave this way.
-When we deploy multiple proxy nodes, there is a small probably that the two proxies will fail-over to different nodes and violate the desired invariant that all connections are routed to the same MariaDB node.
+When we deploy multiple proxy nodes, there is a small probability that multiple proxy instances will route connections to different nodes and violate the desired invariant that all connections are routed to the same MariaDB node.
 This is a known issue, and we are currently exploring methods to circumvent it.

 ## Connection handling with Healthcheck

 The proxy queries an http healthcheck process co-located on the database node when determining where to route traffic.
-If the healthcheck process returns http status code 200 the node is considered healthy and the proxy will route traffic to it.
-If the healthcheck returns http status code 503 the node is considered unhealthy and the proxy will not route new connections to it.
+If the healthcheck process returns http status code 200 the node is considered healthy and will be considered as a candidate for new connections if the proxy fails over.
+If the healthcheck returns http status code 503 the node is considered unhealthy and will not be considered for new connections if the proxy fails over.
 Clients with existing connections to the newly-unhealthy database node will find the connection severed, and are expected to make a reconnect attempt.
 At this point the proxy will route this new connection to a healthy node, assuming such a node exists.

 ## Connection handling on MariaDB failure ##